mattneub/custom-alert-view-iOS7/README.md

 In iOS 8, the architecture for customizing presented view controllers changed very greatly from iOS 7, and the project was reorganized accordingly.
 For the earlier iOS 7 version, checkout commit 7410850.

-Now updated to Swift 3 and 4.
+Now updated to Swift 6, iOS 26.

 ![screenshot](http://www.apeth.com/customAlert.png)